Carleton School of Journalism: History

 Founded in 1945, The School of Journalism and Communication celebrated its 75th anniversary in 2020.
 The first class was held on October 9, 1945 in downtown Ottawa.

 Early classes at the school were taught by Henry Marshall Tory, who was also the president of the Carleton at the time.
 Tory is credited with personally spearheading the creation of the School of Journalism as a response to demands from returning World War II servicemen.
 The program began as an extension course and later became a four-year program.

 The school granted the first degrees in journalism on October 23, 1946, all of which were conferred to women.
 They were also three of the first six degrees granted in the history of the University.

+In 1970, a collective of students in the journalism program created the docudrama film The Johari Window.

 Alumni

 The School of Journalism graduated approximately 5,000 alumni.

-The school's notable alumni include Edward Greenspon, former editor-in-chief of The Globe and Mail, Paula Newton, International Affairs correspondent for the CNN, Nahlah Ayed, Middle East correspondent for the CBC, Rosemary Barton, chief political correspondent for the CBC, Arthur Kent, Emmy award–winning war correspondent, Dennis Gruending, former Member of Parliament, Paul Watson, Pulitzer Prize–winning photojournalist, Trina McQueen, founding president of the Discovery Channel, Claudia Mo, former Member of the Legislative Council of Hong Kong, and Warren Kinsella, blogger, Toronto lawyer and political strategist for the Liberal Party of Canada.
+The school's notable alumni include Edward Greenspon, former editor-in-chief of The Globe and Mail, Paula Newton, International Affairs correspondent for the CNN, Nahlah Ayed, Middle East correspondent for the CBC, Rosemary Barton, chief political correspondent for the CBC, Arthur Kent, Emmy award–winning war correspondent, Dennis Gruending, former Member of Parliament, Paul Watson, Pulitzer Prize–winning photojournalist, Trina McQueen, founding president of the Discovery Channel, Claudia Mo, former Member of the Legislative Council of Hong Kong, Warren Kinsella, blogger, Toronto lawyer and political strategist for the Liberal Party of Canada and Peter Howell, movie critic for The Toronto Star.